H-MaP: An Iterative and Hybrid Sequential Manipulation Planner: ITERATIVE HYBRID MANIPULATION PLANNER

+The waypoint generation phase constructs a sequence of intermediate poses \( \{ X_\textrm{wp} \}^{(0:I)} \) for the target object, defining discrete states from the initial pose (\( X_0^{\text{obj}} \)) to the goal pose (\( X_G^{\text{obj}} \)).
+This decomposition strategy serves two key purposes: it breaks down complex manipulation tasks into manageable segments and enhances scalability by initially planning in object space, independent of robot configurations.

-In the second phase, we generate contact points which indicate the locations where the robot physically interacts with the target object, i.e., where the manipulator makes contact with the object.
-In H-MaP, by default, the manipulator ($ID_{\text{manip}}$) is selected as the robot's end-effector, with exceptions made for tool-use scenarios where the tool becomes the manipulator (Fig.~\ref{fig:modif}).
-We extend the contact sampling methodology described in \cite{pang2023global} with perception and supervised learning by using point cloud-based and regression model-based sampling.
-This phase is essential since contact points inform the solver where the kinematic modes change, and this helps to prevent the optimization-based solver from trapping into local minima and provides computational efficiency.
+In the contact point sampling phase, we determine the feasible physical interaction locations between the manipulator and the target object at the intermediate poses generated by the waypoint generation phase.
+By default, the manipulator ($ID_{\text{manip}}$) is the robot's end-effector, except in tool-use scenarios where the tool serves as the manipulator (Fig.~\ref{fig:modif}).
+We enhance the contact sampling methodology from \cite{pang2023global} with a learning-informed approach to efficiently identify feasible contacts.
+This phase guides kinematic mode transitions and helps avoid local minima while enabling an initially decoupled object-manipulator motion planning.

-Contact points are generated iteratively to inform the optimization-based solver KOMO~\cite{toussaint2014newton}.
-This information is crucial, particularly when kinematic mode changes are required, such as re-configuring grasp locations.
-Subsequently, full motion plan is computed between two consecutive waypoints by the KOMO solver.
-In essence, three phases of \mbox{H-MaP} iterate until the path optimization is completed feasibly between entire consecutive waypoints (Alg.~\ref{alg:H-MaP}).
+Leveraging the sampled waypoints, our approach first determines feasible object trajectories in constrained environments.
+The final phase then transforms these trajectories into robot motion plans by merging the decoupled waypoints and contact points using an optimization-based solver~\cite{toussaint2014newton}.
+This architecture enables H-MaP to generate plans between consecutive waypoints (addressing sequential action challenges) while utilizing sampled contact points to manage dynamic contact mode transitions.
+The complete iterative algorithm is presented in Algorithm~\ref{alg:H-MaP}.

+For scenarios requiring obstacle removal (as shown in the flowchart's recursive obstacle handling), H-MaP recursively plans the motion of obstacle objects to predefined removal poses.
+Each obstacle is treated as a new target object for a separate instance of H-MaP, with the removal poses serving as goal configurations.
+This recursive planning continues until the path for the original target object becomes feasible.
+The predefined removal poses are selected to ensure they do not interfere with subsequent manipulation tasks while remaining within the robot's workspace.